 Spectral Karyotyping(SKY) and Multiplex-Fluorescent in situ Hybridization (M-FISH) Technique

-Spectral karyotyping (SKY) and M-FISH techniques are very advanced FISH modified techniques.
+Spectral karyotyping (SKY) and M-FISH techniques are very advanced FISH-modified techniques.
 SKY technique was first introduced by Schröck E et al. in 1996.
 Both techniques involve the use of multicolor probes; 3-7 differently colored probes are used for single hybridization.
 The only difference in both techniques is: SKY colors one entire chromosome in only one color whereas M-FISH highlights the regions of a chromosome in a different colored banding pattern.
 All 24 color combinations (generated from 3-5 differently colored probes) can be observed in the M-FISH technique.
 Presently, ‘SKY’ is being used to analyze the human, rat, and mouse chromosomes.

-The procedures of both techniques are the same except the software used to analyze the obtained images.
+The procedures of both techniques are the same except for the software used to analyze the obtained images.
 That is why, in this section, only one technique – the SKY technique – will be discussed.

 Basic steps involved in the SKY technique are given below:

 - Make a cocktail of fluorescent-labeled probes with five fluorochromes such as FITC, Rhodamine, Texas Red, Cy5, and Cy5.5.